kim3-sudo/nsm3data/CONTRIBUTING.md

 install()
 ```

+Resolve all compilation and interpretation issues before continuing!
+Remember, you must have a dataset and a corresponding description file.
+If you have one without the other, you may not be able to successfully compile.

 4. Use Git to add your changes in a pull request. *Please  pull latest changes from the remote repository before pushing your changes up!*